wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

   ![](<media/azure_portal_copy_dev_machine_dns.png>)

-> The title of the page have changed and we are satisfied but let's pretend for one minute that it was not the case...
+> The title of the page has changed and we are satisfied but let's pretend for one minute that it was not the case...
 > The approver always has the option to stop the propagation of a release to other environments by *rejecting* the release.

 * Paste what you have copied into the address bar of a new browser window.
-Keep only the DNS name, not the IP address if it is present, at the end the URL should look like something like this: `http://mylinuxvm-dev.westus.cloudapp.azure.com:9080/mrp`.
+Keep only the DNS name, not the IP address if it is present, at the end; the URL should look like something like this: `http://mylinuxvm-dev.westus.cloudapp.azure.com:9080/mrp`.

  ![](<media/release_deployed_to_dev_env.png>)